denoland/staticd/README.md

 deno run --allow-net --allow-read jsr:@deno/staticd@1 --cache-control-max-age=31536000 ./dist
 ```

+`--quiet` or `-q`: Suppress all startup log output except the "Listening on" message.

 ### `_redirects`

 The `_redirects` file allows you to define redirect and rewrite rules.
 Each line should contain a source path and a